bieri2/bieri-et-al-2025-EGU-GMD/README.md

 Please contact Carolina Bieri (cab478@ucar.edu) with any questions about the code in this repository.

-Please see the accompanying publication for information on the development of this version of HRLDAS/Noah-MP.
+Please see the accompanying publication ([Bieri et al. 2025](https://doi.org/10.5194/gmd-18-3755-2025)) for information on the development of this version of HRLDAS/Noah-MP.

 Running this version of HRLDAS/Noah-MP is similar to running [version 4.5](https://github.com/NCAR/hrldas/tree/release-v4.5-WRF).
 However, there are a few changes to namelist options and output variables.